In the age of social distancing, the LA Rams turn to Snap and Madden to unveil new uniforms – TechCrunch

 As the U.S. waits for the great reopening of its hallowed national pastimes in an era of pandemic-enforced social distancing, sports teams are increasingly turning to a new wave of digital tools like social media and video games to connect with a new generation of fans.

-The Los Angeles Rams are the latest team to embrace the trend, choosing to work with social media giant Snap and EA Sports’ Madden NFL franchise to unveil the new design of their uniforms ahead of the opening of the most high tech stadium in the National Football League later this year.
+The Los Angeles Rams are the latest team to embrace the trend, choosing to work with social media giant Snap and EA Sports’ Madden NFL franchise to unveil the new design of their uniforms ahead of the opening of the most high-tech stadium in the National Football League later this year.

-The team is working with Los Angeles’ own Snap to unveil the uniforms in a custom-created Snapchat augmented reality Lens, featuring the ability to trigger players into action.
+The team is working with Los Angeles’ own Snap to unveil the uniforms in a custom-created Snapchat augmented reality lens, featuring the ability to trigger players into action.

 The revelation of the uniform in augmented reality, a decision brought about by social distancing measures put in place in California, is a first for any NFL team.
 The Rams franchise also collaborated with the Madden franchise to provide a sneak peak of the uniform through in-game renders of Rams players showing off the new look.

-On Instagram, social media users can see interactive content of the uniforms in their new natural haaitat before the stadium opens.
+On Instagram, social media users can see interactive content of the uniforms in their new natural habitat before the stadium opens.

 “We had been chatting about how to use AR for a while.
 Just across the board,” said Lexi Vonderlieth, the head of partnership marketing.
 “We were trying to figure out ways to bring the uniform to life and showcase that a bit and create something that was a bit engaging.”

-From the world lens through Snap, viewers can see Jared Goff or Aaron Donald in their apartments, living rooms, or. back yards.
-Through the selfie view Snap users can put. on the new jersey and the Rams helmet.
+From the world lens through Snap, viewers can see Jared Goff or Aaron Donald in their apartments, living rooms or backyards.
+Through the selfie view Snap users can put on the new jersey and Rams helmet.

-The Los Angeles-based Snap has had a longtime relationship with the Rams.
-In part through proximity and in part through connections in the Los Angeles business world.
+The Los Angeles-based Snap has had a longtime relationship with the Rams — in part through proximity and in part through connections in the Los Angeles business world.

-The unveiling of the uniforms, which happened earlier today, marked the first time that Snap had worked with a franchise instead of with the National Football League broadly.
+The unveiling of the uniforms, which happened earlier today, marked the first time that Snap had worked with a franchise directly instead of with the National Football League broadly.

 Earlier uses of the Snap filters and camera this season came during the NFL draft itself — where Snap rolled out special cams as a way for fans to celebrate and represent their own teams.